 - Sound playback problems (sounds/voice clips playing in lower quality than the actual sound/voice files) – Steam and nextgen console ports

-For the 2004 PC port, ADX music files were converted into WMA files.
+For the 2004 PC port, ADX music files were converted into Windows Media Audio.
 The main problem with the WMA format is lack of looping, which means the music in the PC port fades out and restarts at some point, while in other versions of the game it loops seamlessly.
-This isn’ a major issue, especially because the Mod Loader has brought back ADX music support.
+This isn’t a major issue, especially because the Mod Loader has brought back ADX music support.

 A well-known problem with the 2004 PC port is the stutter that happens during the kart race when you hit the jump panels and Sonic says “woohoo!”.
 When this happens, the game pauses for a brief moment.
 This has something to do with the voice clips being in the WMA format because it doesn’t happen in the ports that use ADX audio.
 Thanks to the Mod Loader you can fix the problem in the 2004 PC port by installing a mod that replaces all WMA voice clips with ADX voice clips.

-Although the Steam/Dreamcast Collection port goes back to ADX voice clips, which are the same as on the Dreamcast/Gamecube for the most part, there are several voice clips that were edited.
+Although the Steam and nextgen console ports go back to ADX voice clips, which are the same as on the Dreamcast/Gamecube for the most part, there are several voice clips that were edited.
 Those edited clips are lower quality than the original voice clips.
 There are only 9 English voice clips and 11 Japanese voice clips that are different from the Dreamcast version.
-Most of the edited voice clips have to do with the options menu, where the “Options” part was cut out for some reason.
+Most of those edited voice clips have to do with the options menu, where the “Options” part was cut out for some reason.
 You can hear that the edited voice clip sounds a bit muffled:

 Now let’s talk about reduced sound quality.
-The easiest way to illustrate the reduction of sound quality is to compare jump and ring loss sounds across different versions.
+The easiest way to illustrate the reduction of sound quality is to compare some of the common sound effects across different versions.
 Here’s the jump sound:

 And here’s the ring loss sound:

 I think the sounds speak for themselves, but by sound quality I mean not only technical things such as sampling rate, but also volume, processing effects and looping of various sounds.
-The biggest problem with SADX sounds is that they are too quiet.
+The biggest problem with sounds in the 2004 PC port is that they are too quiet.
 In the Dreamcast version, almost every Action Stage and Adventure Field has some kind of a background noise that is loud enough to be audible without washing out the music.
 Those sounds are still present in SADX, but they are so quiet a lot of people think they are missing.
-One of the most illustrative examples is the machinery noise in Final Egg Act 1, which you are supposed to hear right from the start, but it’s barely audible in SADX.
+One example of such noises is the machinery humming in Final Egg Act 1, which you are supposed to hear right from the start, but it’s barely audible in SADX.
 The sea in Station Square hotel is also barely audible in SADX.
 Another example is the ticking sound of the clock in Speed Highway Act 3, which is there but due to a combination of low volume and SADX’s positional audio weirdness it’s rarely heard ingame.

-Some sounds have missing digital processing effects.
+Some sounds are supposed to play multiple times but in SADX they play only once.
 For example, if you watch the cutscene before the Chaos 0 fight, you can hear the sound of bullets falling on the ground after the police shoot Chaos.
-In the Dreamcast version, that sound had a reverb effect that created the impression of multiple bullets falling, but in SADX it sounds like a single bullet.
-A similar problem happens with Zero’s chest thumping sound, which is barely audible in SADX because of the missing reverb effect.
+In the Dreamcast version, that sound played multiple times in a row, which created the impression of multiple bullets falling, but in SADX it sounds like a single bullet.
+A similar problem happens with Zero’s chest thumping sound, which is barely audible in SADX because it plays only once.

-There are several sound bugs in the ports that cause sounds to play too early or too late, or not play at all.
-The game’s sound engine doesn’t always work well with the increased framerate of the port, which causes some sounds to get cut off or loop incorrectly.
+On top of that, there are several sound bugs in the ports that cause sounds to play too early or too late, or not play at all.
+The game’s sound timers don’t always account for 60 FPS, which causes some sounds to get cut off or loop incorrectly.
 A good example of that is the looping background engine noise of the Egg Hornet, which plays fine at 30 FPS, but cuts off at 60 FPS.